kklkkj/kklee/README.md

 - Change the speed of map testing in the editor
 - The chat is visible in the map editor
 - Ability to transfer map ownership
-- Keyboard shortcuts: Save - Ctrl+S, Preview - Space, Play - Shift+Space
+- Keyboard shortcuts: Save - Ctrl+S, Preview - Space, Play - Shift+Space,
+  Return to editor after pressing play - Shift+Esc

 ## Installing